mitre-ace-direct/ace-direct/iam/README.md

 ##### Previous OpenAM exists

 This error could be caused if OpenAM was previously installed.
 Look in the home folder of a user that installed OpenAM previously.
 If you find a directory named `.openamcfg`, delete it and its contents.
-Then follow the [Reinstallation of OpenAM (optional)](#Reinstallation-of-OpenAM-(optional)) instructions above.
+Then follow the [Reinstall OpenAM](#reinstall-openam) instructions above.
 Also see the installation log file `/opt/tomcat/webapps/ace/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.

 Also verify that all fields in `/root/iam/config/tomcat/server.xml` are correct.
 An incorrect field here can cause a `500` error.